SALKANTAY TOUR & THE INCA TRAIL

 Note: Before the government enforced the new legislation about protecting the Inca Trail, horses were the main transport to carry equipment from the trail head to Wayllabamba.
 Since they banned the horses, we have replaced them with out porters (on the Classic Inca Trail).
 You will have the same tour guide and cook throughout your tour.
 All meals are prepared on site, so that you will always have fresh food.

-Briefing: The night before your trek, you will come to our office for your briefing.
+Briefing: The night before your Salkantay Tour, you will come to our office for your briefing.
 You will receive your duffel bag that will stay with your porters, while you hike.
 This bag should not exceed 7kg/14 lbs and does need to include your sleeping bag and air mattress.

 Porters: We include a personal porter, who is responsible for carrying your duffel bag.
 There is no additional fee for this.
 You will not have access to your duffel bag until your evening campsite.

-Transportation: All your transportation is included in this trek.
-You will be picked up directly from your hotel around 4 a.m. (unless you are staying in Ollantaytambo) and brought to KM 82, to begin your trek.
-The train back from Aguas Calientes is included.
-This is Expedition class but can be upgraded to the Vistadome train for $65 per person.
-Once you arrive to the train station, you will be brought back to your hotel in Cusco.
-Your round-trip bus ticket from Aguas Calientes to Machu Picchu is also included.
+Transportation: You will have transportation included in this trek.
+You will be picked up directly from your hotel around 4 a.m. and brought to the trailhead, Marccoccasa (3,300 meters).
+Also included will be the Expedition Train from Aguas Calientes.
+You may also upgrade to the Vistadome Train for $75 per person.
+Once you arrive at the train station, we will take you back to your hotel in Cusco.
+Additionally, your round trip bus ticket from Aguas Calientes to Machu Picchu will be included.

 Equipment: Alpaca Expeditions has the best equipment.
 We use Eureka Timberline 4 tents that are shared by only two people.
 You will have a spacious dining tent to enjoy your meals in.

-Food: The Alpaca Expeditions chefs cook delicious meals that many previous trekkers have raved about.
-We honor all food restrictions.
-Be sure to remind your tour guide of any food restrictions at the beginning of your trek.
-Food is typically served family-style.
+Food: The Alpaca Expeditions chefs cook delicious meals that many previous trekkers have loved.
+We honor all food restrictions, so be sure to add any that you have on your booking form and let your guide know at your briefing.
+Food is typically all served family-style.

-You will enjoy breakfast, lunch and dinner each day of the trek, along with a happy hour of tea and snacks.
-You will also be provided a snack each morning for you to enjoy along the hike.
-Your last meal with your chef will be after breakfast on day seven.
+You will enjoy breakfast, lunch, and dinner each day for the trek along with a happy hour of tea and snacks.
+A snack will be provided each morning for you to enjoy along the hike.
+Your last meal with your chef will be after breakfast on day four.
 Lunch the last day is not included.

 First Aid: Every Alpaca Expeditions guide has received training in first aid from a physician.
 We conduct mandatory training sessions every February, which every single Alpaca tour guide must attend.
 Your tour guide will always have a first-aid kit for basic medical problems (traveler’s diarrhea, cuts, scrapes, etc.) and oxygen.
 We will get you off the trail as quickly and comfortably as possible, if needed, and ensure you get directly to a clinic for treatment.